MicrosoftDocs/microsoft-salescopilot-docs/articles/adoption-report.md

 ---
-title: the Sales app adoption report
+title: Sales app adoption report
 description: Learn how to use the Sales app adoption Power BI template to understand how your company's sales team is using the Sales app. ms.date: 11/20/2025 ms.topic: concept-article